masonhgn/Spectrum-Auction-Stencil/README.md

 ## Introduction

-Get ready to dive into our first real auction challenge: The Spectrum Auction (LSVM18)!
-This final project is your chance to put everything we've learned into practice, especially the cool strategies from the last few labs.
+The Spectrum Auction (LSVM18): This final project is your chance to put everything we've learned into practice, especially the cool strategies from the last few labs.
 It's going to be remote and a lot more free-form than what we're used to, so there's plenty of room to experiment and find what works best for your agent.
 I hope you all have fun!

 ## Setup and Installation